October 2021 Paranal Service Mode User Satisfaction Survey

 To this end, here we provide a summary of the responses received and trends in these responses over the last years, predominantly in the form of graphs.
-It should also be stressed that for those cases where respondents did identify themselves and did make specific free-text comments we have contacted them by e-mail to address their particular comments.
+It should also be stressed that for those few cases where respondents did identify themselves and did make specific free-text comments we have contacted them by e-mail to address their particular comments.

 Methodology and General Results